DIY Fabric Wrapped Monogram

 IMG_7323

-Fold lengthwise so both raw edges go back.
+3. Fold lengthwise so both raw edges go to the back.

 IMG_7324

-Start gluing one end of the fabric to one end of the letter.
+4. Start by gluing one end of the fabric to one end of the letter.
 I started with the middle of the E.

 IMG_7325

-Start wrapping up each part of the letter, using the wrinkles to your favor and overlap on each loop.
-Here there is no perfect or wright or wrong way.
-Just find your own way to go covering the letter.
+5. Start wrapping up each part of the letter, using the wrinkles to your favor, and overlap on each loop.

 IMG_7326